 But!
 I got what I needed: the idea that I could create a morning routine with a handful of simple tasks and feel good about it, and consequently, feel good about my grasp on my life.

 It helped to recognize that I don’t need like two hours of alone time in order to do a morning routine, in Miracle Morning, he suggests doing those 6 tasks for about 10 minutes each.
 That’s doable!

-I came up with my own list of things I wanted to do every morning:
+I came up with a list of things I wanted to do for my own morning routine:

 Having read Gretchen Rubin’s book, Better than Before, (which I totally DO recommend!)
 I know a thing or two about creating habits.
 Well, at least on an intellectual level, lol.